Mael-Le-Garrec/E46/notes.md

 In summary, this map achieved what I wanted to do, full success!
 After the test I reverted the car back to its original map.

+### MS42_0110C6_32KB_hatrix_E85_V0.1.bin

+This is my first E85 map!
+I only put 20 liters in the tank, on top of maybe 5 liters of E10, to be able to blend with E10 if something didn't work.

+But turns out it does work!
+The engine cranks and starts smoothly.
+It must help that the car was already warm when I did that.

+I took a log of about 10 minutes with various loads.
+This log will not be used to retune the map, but just to check some data.

+The engine _does_ cut off at 5000 RPM, as intended, where the IPW is 9.
+This seems low, it must be because of the remaining E10 in the tank.
+The load was 400mg/stroke, the IPW should then be ~11.
+In stock E10 map, the IPW would have been around 9.16.
+This is weird, as the IPW should be higher than that, even on stock map.

+The max reached IPW is ~14.5 at 450 mg/stroke.
+This _does_ check out with the map I made.
+There are probably some corrections being made.

+The engine does crank correctly at cold start, the outside weather being +20°C anyway.d

+The MPG Gauge is wrong, I'm using the same amount of fuel as before.
+I think the ECU knows my injectors flow rate and knows how to calculate the appropriate MPG.
+I probably shouldn't have divided that value, I will revert it.